khadas/khadas_docs/linux/source/vim4/EraseEmmc.md

 <div class="tab-content" id="myTabContent">
 <div class="tab-pane fade show active" id="serial" role="tabpanel" aria-labelledby="serial-tab">

-1. Refer to this [guide](SetupSerialTool.html) to setup the Serial Tool for your VIM.
-2. Once again, ensure you've done the correct connections and setup.
-3. Hit `SPACE` key at the moment of bootup to stop autoboot.
-This step will make your VIM enter into U-Boot mode.
+1. Connect your PC to your SBC using a [Serial to USB](SetupSerialTool.html) tool.
+2. Just as your SBC is booting-up, hit `SPACE` on your keyboard to enter U-boot mode.
-4. Type `store boot_erase bootloader` on the terminal of U-Boot, and wait for the erasure process to complete.
+3. Type `store boot_erase bootloader` into the U-boot console, and wait for the erasure process to complete.
-5. Type `reboot` or press the `Reset` button.
+4. After erasure is complete, type `reboot` or press the `RESET` button on your SBC.

-6. Use the following as a reference:
+Use the following serial Terminal print-out as a reference:

 ```bash
 kvim4# store boot_erase bootloader